tphakala/birdnet-go/README.md

 ## Installation

 For detailed installation instructions, see the [installation documentation](doc/installation.md).
+For securing your BirdNET-Go installation, see the [security documentation](doc/security.md).

 ## Building